kieran-boyle/Mods/Kiki-AllTheBoss/README.txt

-			amount : The amount of hordes to add. (number) chance : The chance for the horde to spawn. (number 0 - 100) escorts : Here you must put a list of the bosses you wish to spawn seperated with comma's with no spaces. available options are Knight, Gluhar, Shturman, Sanitar, Reshala, Killa and Tagilla if you wanted Killa and Tagilla as escort you would put "Killa,Tagilla" for example (string) escortAmount : Here you must put a list of the number of each supporting boss to spawn seperated with comma's with no spaces. following the above example, if you wanted 2 Killa and 4 Tagilla to support you would put "2,4" (string)
+			amount : The amount of hordes to add. (number) chance : The chance for the horde to spawn. (number 0 - 100) escorts : Here you must put a list of the bosses you wish to spawn separated with comma's with no spaces. available options are Knight, Gluhar, Shturman, Sanitar, Reshala, Killa and Tagilla if you wanted Killa and Tagilla as escort you would put "Killa,Tagilla" for example (string) escortAmount : Here you must put a list of the number of each supporting boss to spawn separated with comma's with no spaces. following the above example, if you wanted 2 Killa and 4 Tagilla to support you would put "2,4" (string)